siddharth2016/hello-open-source/README.md

 Wait for atmost 24 hours to see your first contributions reflecting in your profile !

-That's it, if you followed the above steps correctly, you should have been able to create your first PR and make first contribution to Open Source !
+That's it, if you followed the above steps, you should have been able to create your first PR and make first contribution to Open Source !

 #### It would be kind of you to spread the word, give this repo a star and help others in their open source journey.